joecrop/AiBirdFeeder/birdfeeder/README.md

 ### Offline Mode

-To operate in this mode, uncomment "#define USE\_SAMPLEDATA", defined in main.c.
+To operate in this mode, uncomment "#define USE\_SAMPLEDATA", defined in main.c.ï¿½

-This mode uses a header file "sampledata.h" containing RGB image data and it should be included in the project to use it as an input to the cnn network.
+This mode uses a header file "sampledata.h" containing RGB image data and it should be included in the project to use it as an input to the cnn network.ï¿½

 To create your own header file follow these steps:

 1. Navigate to Utility directory. $ cd Utility
-2. Download cat or dog image in this directory.
+2. Download image in this directory.
 3. Open 'rgb.py' file and change the name of the image file on line 8. im = (Image.open('image_filename.format')).
 Save the changes.
 4. Now generate a header file using this command: python3 rgb.py
 5. Use this header file in your main.c